BhimaPavanTeja/BhimaPavanTeja/README.md

 ## About Me

 - 🔭 I’m passionate on working with Frontend tecnologies and Generative AI.
-- 🌱 I’m currently learning Android App Development.
+- 🌱 I’m currently learning App Development.
 - 💬 Ask me about websites.
 - 📫 How to reach me: [Email](pavantejabhima@example.com)